Avenging Spirit: Reception

 In Japan, Game Machine listed Avenging Spirit on their July 1, 1991 issue as being the seventeenth most-successful table arcade unit of the month.

 Sinclair User called Avenging Spirit a "superior action game with a rather odd scenario."
-They praised the longevity of the game but admitted that it had a steep learning curve that might not appeal to more casual players.
+They praised the longevity of the game, but admitted that it had a steep learning curve which might not appeal to more casual players.
 British gaming magazine The One reviewed Avenging Spirit in 1991, stating that it "isn't destined to be a classic", but it has "originality and nice touches".

 Ports and re-releases

 On December 14, 2010, DotEmu SAS released an iOS port of the game.
 The Game Boy version was re-released on the Nintendo 3DS eShop's Virtual Console download service in Japan on June 7, 2011 and was released worldwide on August 11, 2011.
+A cartridge for original Game Boy systems was re-released by Limited Run Games in 2022.
 A re-release developed by Shinyuden and City Connection and published by Ratalaika Games for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Evercade was released on July 29, 2022.